Introduction to Fast Track

 to the 12 quick questions at

-after doing the reading as directed
+after doing the reading below

 (including the links on the left).